-Sleep apnea is a condition where you stop breathing for short periods of time during sleep.
-This deprives the brain of oxygen, ruining the quality of your sleep.
-Sleep apnea can be caused by an obstruction in the airway or a failure of the muscles used for breathing.
+Sleep apnea is a somewhat common condition where you stop breathing for short periods of time while you’re asleep.
+This results in depriving your brain of oxygen for these short periods, and therefore ruining a good nights’ rest.
+This can be caused by an obstruction in the airway, or a failure of the muscles that are used for breathing.

-Men over the age of 40 are the most likely to suffer from sleep apnea.
-You are at particular risk if you are overweight, have a large neck, tonsils, or tongue (especially combined with a small jawbone), suffer from GERD, or have any nasal obstructions.
+If you are a man over the age of 40, you are at the most risk for developing sleep apnea.
+Other people who are at a higher risk are people who are overweight, who have large necks, large tonsils, or large tongues, people who suffer from GERD, or people who have any nasal obstructions.

-We may be able to diagnose sleep apnea by symptoms that appear during the day.
-You should also ask your bed partner or anyone else in your household if they have noticed that you have unusual breathing patterns when you sleep.
-We may also request that you to take part in a sleep study that will give a better answer to if you have sleep apnea.
+Harmony Dental Care might be able to diagnose sleep apnea simply by the symptoms that show up during the day.
+You should always ask your partner if they’ve noticed if you have unusual breathing patterns when you’re sleeping.
+You might also be asked to partake in a sleep study that will give a better answer to if you have sleep apnea.

-If we think that you are suffering from sleep apnea, we will create a dental appliance for you to use while sleeping.
-The most common option is a mask fitted to a CPAP machine to keep your airway open while you sleep because the CPAP machine is constantly pushing out a flow of air to keep the airway from collapsing as the muscles of the throat relax.
-Other options include devices to reposition the lower jaw and tongue.
+If Harmony Dental Care believes you have sleep apnea, we will start by creating a dental appliance for you to use when you’re asleep.
+The most common treatment is a mask that is fit to a CPAP machine.
+This will keep your airway open while you sleep because the CPAP machine is constantly pushing out a flow of air to keep your airway from collapsing.
+Other options will include devices that reposition the lower jaw and tongue.

 We might also recommend changes to lifestyle that will help with sleep apnea, such as losing weight, cutting down on alcohol, quitting smoking, and even changing the position that you sleep in.